Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 3 mins.

-What are the typical stages of a software development project?
+**What are the typical stages of a software development project?** (Assume that the broader project management aspects have already been done)

 -   R___________
 -   D_____